All provincially-regulated employers must comply with Ontario’s Occupational Health and Safety Act (OHSA)

 Each workplace must have a joint health and safety committee, or a health and safety representative in smaller workplaces.
 The committee or representative has the power to identify workplace hazards, to get relevant information from the employer, to make recommendations to the employer, and to investigate serious injuries and work refusals.

 The OHSA also lays out the procedures for addressing workplace hazards, and for enforcing the law in situations where compliance has not been met.
-The Ontario Ministry of Labour (MOL) is responsible for administering the OHSA.
+The Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD) is responsible for administering the OHSA.

 What you need to know about workplace harassment